Scaly-breasted woodpecker: Distribution and habitat

-Some sources extend C. g. grammicus range into French Guiana, but the SACC has no records in that country.

 The scaly-breasted woodpecker inhabits a variety of wooded landscapes including the interior and edges of rainforest, terra firme and várzea forest, secondary forest, and treed savannah.
 In most of its range it occurs between 100 and 900 m but is found locally as high as 1140 m; in Ecuador it reaches only 500 m.

 Behavior

 Movement

 The scaly-breasted woodpecker is a year-round resident throughout its range.

 Feeding

 The scaly-breasted woodpecker feeds on fruits, sap, and insects, especially ants.
 It forages on tree trunks, branches, and vines, from the tops of the canopy to the middle regions.
 It often forages in small family groups, and frequently joins mixed species feeding flocks.
 It captures prey by pecking, probing, and gleaning.

 Breeding

 The scaly-breasted woodpecker breeds between late February and April in Venezuela and possibly later in Brazil.
 Nothing else is known about its breeding biology.

 Vocal and non-vocal sounds

 The scaly-breasted woodpecker's most common vocalization has been rendered as "curry-kuuu", "doit-gua", "wuwee? kuuu", and "fuweét-tjeeuh"; the first syllable rises and the second falls.
 It also makes "very loud and metallic 'pring-pring!' notes".
 It does not drum often.